ryanafolk/utremi/README.md

 # Heuchera ancestral niche analyses
 Scripts should be run in bash per below.
 The ancestral reconstruction should be run, with results in the paths specified below.
 E.g., tables output should be at `./ancestral_reconstruction_tables`.
 Some paths are hard-coded.
 PNO files should be in a directory called "pnos", and the path to mcmc output should be updated in `date_histograms_from_mcmctree.r`.

+## Dependencies
+The python scripts have various dependencies that can be queried by attempting to run the scripts.
+Most important is a full working install of GDAL (both the Python library and the executables) that is in the path.

 ## Set up directory structure
 ```
 mkdir ancestral_reconstruction_astral